Council of Principal Investigators and Research Administrators

 1. Purpose of the Council:

-The Council of Principal Investigators and Research Administrators (CPIRA) consists of individuals elected to represent Principal Investigators (PIs) and Research Administrators (RAs) from members of the Texas A&M University-Corpus Christi (TAMU-CC) research community.
+The Council of Principal Investigators and Research Administrators (CPIRA) consists of individuals elected to represent Principal Investigators (PIs and Co-PIs) and Research Administrators (RAs) from members of the Texas A&M University-Corpus Christi (TAMU-CC) research community.
 The Council is an advisory body committed to the continued improvement of the research environment for students, faculty, and staff.
-Specifically, the CPIRA and the faculty and staff it represents, endeavor to work with administration to provide an effective and efficient university organization, to achieve the goal of being nationally recognized and competitive in research, other sponsored activities and teaching.
+Specifically, CPIRA and the faculty and staff it represents endeavor to work with administration to provide an effective and efficient university organization, to achieve the goal of being nationally recognized and competitive in research, other sponsored activities and teaching.

 The Council meets monthly or as needed to address specific issues concerning the research and graduate environments on campus.
-Appropriate recommendations are discussed with and implemented through appropriate organizations or administrative offices.
+Appropriate recommendations are discussed with and implemented through appropriate organizations or administrative offices.2.
+Representation:

-CPIRA defines a Research Administrator (RA) as any assistant director, business manager, business coordinator, business support specialist or other staff position who is not an employee of Research Commercialization and Outreach and whose primary job duties include at least one of the following:
+CPIRA defines a RA as any assistant director, business manager, business coordinator, business support specialist or other staff position who is not an employee of TAMU-CC’s Division of Research, Commercialization, and Outreach and whose primary job duties include at least one of the following: